Megan Washington: 2006–2009: Early career and EPs

-In late 2008, Washington artist launched her mononymous band, Washington, with backing members Lance Ferguson (the Bamboos), John Castle, Des White, Ross Irwin and Ryan Monro (the Cat Empire and Jackson Jackson) on bass guitar.
+In late 2008, Washington launched her mononymous band, Washington, with backing members John Castle on guitars, drums and bass guitar, Lance Ferguson (the Bamboos), Ross Irwin on vocals, Ryan Monro (the Cat Empire, Jackson Jackson) on bass guitar and Des White.
 The band released her third EP, the four-track effort Clementine, in January the following year.
 In November they were announced as Triple J's Unearthed winners and performed at the Melbourne leg of the Big Day Out.

 Washington followed with a five-track fourth EP, How to Tame Lions, in September 2009; its lead track "Cement" and title track, received high rotation on youth radio Triple J. She provided vocals, piano, glockenspiel, synthesiser and guitar and was joined by Castle on guitar, bass guitar, drums, loops, tambo and autoharp.
 Castle engineered and mixed the work and co-produced it with Washington.
 Following appearances on Spicks and Specks in October and November that year, Washington attracted the attention of a wider audience.
-She observed that "You might think that most people get their information from the charts or something like that but I had so much great feedback after being on those shows."
+She observed that "You might think that most people get their information from the charts or something like that but I had so much great feedback after being on those shows".
 The EP reached the ARIA Charts top 100.

 In December 2009, Washington won the inaugural Vanda & Young Global Songwriting Competition for the track "How to Tame Lions"; it is sponsored by the Australasian Performing Right Association (APRA) and the Australasian Mechanical Copyright Owners Society (AMCOS).
 In that month she backed Sia on guitar at the Palace Theatre and a few days later performed a duet with Keith Urban during his Rod Laver Arena concert in Melbourne.
 "Cement" was listed on the Triple J Hottest 100, 2009.